-- Caller menu: An IVR system is a staple feature of any toll-free number, and gives a professional image of the company.
+- Caller Menu: An IVR system is a staple feature of any toll-free number and gives a professional image of the company.
 With virtual phone numbers, it is possible to greet your callers with a custom menu or personalized welcome message even if you are a one-person business.
 The caller doesn’t have to know if all the menu options lead to the same or different phone numbers.
-An IVR system enhances caller experience and reduces bounce rates.
+An IVR system enhances the caller experience and reduces bounce rates.

-- Extensions: If you have different departments with your company, this feature allows you to forward numbers to the right people.
+- Extensions: If you have different departments within your company, this feature allows you to forward numbers to the right people.
 Extensions are a time-saver for callers.

 - Call Stacking: Callers often find the call waiting system annoying, but with virtual phone numbers, you can instead keep them on hold until a line becomes free.
 You can customize the hold time, play music on hold, and also add a custom message.
 You can also transfer the call to any available line if you are busy.

-Set hours of operation: Virtual numbers also let users set hours of operation so that no one calls outside business hours.
+- Set hours of operation: Numbers also let users set hours of operation so that no one calls outside of business hours.

-Virtual numbers are great for those who want to save call costs, be it an individual or business.
+Virtual numbers are great for those who want to save on call costs, whether for individuals or businesses.
 A large number of people have been utilizing this modern communication marvel, and it justifies the popularity of these numbers across the globe.

-Almost all service providers work with your existing mobile phone, residential, or office phones, eliminating the need to buy, install, or maintain expensive phone systems.
+Almost all services work with your existing mobile phone, residential, or office phones, eliminating the need to buy, install, or maintain expensive phone systems.
 This complete virtual communication solution is cost-effective, efficient, and bridges geographical distances with ease.